London Philharmonic Choir: Organisation

 The LPC is an independent amateur mixed-voice choir holding charitable status.
 The choir, while being rooted in the British choral tradition, also performs a wide repertoire of different styles and languages.
 The choir's aim is to perform large choral works to professional standard whilst providing a friendly social network for its members.
 As a charity, its aims are to promote, improve, develop and maintain education in the appreciation of the art and science of music by the presentation of public concerts.
-The choir also aims to encourage and support for the public benefit all art forms, particularly but not exclusively those involving music, including other cultural and educational activities in order to make these more accessible to the public at large.
+The choir also aims to encourage and support for the public benefit all art forms, particularly but not exclusively those involving music, including other cultural and educational activities in order to make these more accessible to the public.

 Choir

 The choir consists of a pool of more than 200 members ranging from college students, working age to retirees.
 There are four vocal sections; bass, tenor, alto and soprano.
 Each vocal section is divided into upper and lower voices.
 The choir also accepts female tenors and male altos as members.
 Each section has a voice representative who manages the section members, notes attendance and sits on the committee.

 All members are volunteers and each member is auditioned prior to joining.
 Members who pass their audition pay a one-off £25 subscription.
 There is no annual membership fee.
 Existing members are re-auditioned every 1 or 3 years with the choir.

 The choir rehearses on Monday and/or Wednesday nights depending on the current project and the rehearsals are normally based at Hinde Street Methodist Church.